 What Credit Score Do You Need for a Cash Back Card?

 With so many cash back credit cards out there, there are options for almost everyone.
 If you have poor credit, or are new to credit, you might want to opt for a basic card as you build your credit.
-However, the best cash back cards with the highest rewards rates, such as the Chase Freedom Unlimited®, often require applicants to have excellent credit to qualify.

 Before you apply, check your credit report for free through Experian.
 If you find that you need to improve your score, make sure to pay all your bills on time, keep your credit card balances low, avoid applying for too many new cards at once and be on the lookout for credit card fraud.
 You could also consider using Experian Boost™† to help improve your score even faster.